 The Role of the IS Advisor

 Guidance provided by IS Advisors, as well as information on the OGS website and handouts, should not be construed as legal advice.
-Due to the fluid nature of governmental interpretation, the USCIS may change its interpretation of immigration laws/regulations and eligibility requirements for benefits, at any time.
+U.S. Department of Homeland Security (DHS) policies, practices, and regulatory interpretation are fluid and may change at any time.
 OGS makes every effort to provide the most current guidance.

-Each case is fact-specific and there may be situations in which IS Advisors recommend consultation with an experienced immigration attorney.
+IS Advisors may recommend consultation with an immigration attorney in particularly complex or uncertain cases.
 A handout of immigration attorneys is available on the OGS legal resources website.
 Please inquire about legal fees prior to scheduling an appointment with one of the attorneys.

 Immigration Record Retention Policy

 Georgetown University permanently deletes immigration documentation based on the following timelines:

 - Three years after a student’s completion, termination or adjustment out of F-1 or J-1 status.

 - Three years after a J-1 scholar or student intern's completion, termination or adjustment out of J-1 status.

 - Five years after an E-3, H-1B or O-1 temporary worker's date of termination or change of status.